 Don’t get me wrong, I DO love the taste of cauliflower.
 In some dishes though, and this one is a prime example, I like the cauliflower to be a culinary chameleon that will take on other flavors.
 In this creamy casserole the cauliflower is supposed to quietly replace regular rice, after all.

 For another lightened up comfort food recipe make sure you also check my Creamy Zucchini Mushroom Pasta.

 WHAT YOU WILL NEED

-Leek: Milder than onion, leek goes really well with chicken and I love the leek + chicken + mushroom combo.
+- Leeks: Milder than onion, leeks go really well with chicken and I love the leek + chicken + mushroom combo.
 Don’t use the green part of leek.
 I cut it off, place in a zip lock bag, freeze it and use it in my homemade chicken stock or bone broth.

 HOW TO MAKE CREAMY CHICKEN AND MUSHROOM CAULI RICE CASSEROLE

 Step 1: Soak the cashews for a couple hours before making the dish.
 While this is an important step to make a velvety smooth cashew cream, don’t stress about it if you forgot to soak the nuts for several hours.
 If you have a good blender, a quick soak in boiling water will do the trick.

 Step 2: Squeeze the moisture out of cauliflower rice.
 This is a crucial step that will prevent the casserole from getting watery and mushy.
 Just thaw the cauli rice until room temperature, place in a clean kitchen towel, make a little “packet” and squeeze using both hands oven the kitchen sink.
 Try to get as much liquid out as possible.

 Step 3: Cook mushrooms and leeks.
 Sauté mushrooms and leeks in ghee or oil until they start browning, 5-6 minutes.
 Add squeezed out cauliflower rice and chicken, and turn off the heat.